“If bees are not allowed to pollinate, humanity would perish. If artists are not allowed to pollinate culture, humanity would perish too.” – G.A.

 Hexagons is a multidisciplinary art project founded in 2017 by Gema Álava (gemaalava.com) which includes paintings, photographs, a cultural platform and blog (hexagonsglobal.com).
-Hexagons also promotes publications, interactive lectures, courses and exhibitions with the support of sponsors and professionals globally.
+Hexagons also promotes publications, interactive lectures, music, courses and exhibitions with the support of sponsors and professionals globally.

 “In Gema Alava’s latest work, the message, subversive in these troubled times, is that we do not need more borders or walls to divide us, we need something akin to a global commons, a place where artists and others can inspire and be inspired.
 In her installations, gold leaf hexagons, initially placed on the floor where people can walk around them, stomp on them or do whatever they please with them, represent the apparent frailty but ultimately the fundamental strength of any artist who, to realize his or her vision, must persevere in the face of sometimes overwhelming adversity.

 In this struggle to be heard, perseverance helps but even more important to the work of an artist are the conversations and the inspiration that can be had through the free exchange of ideas.
 Artists, in short, need to mingle and to constantly challenge their own points of view.

 My grandfather, Ernest Hemingway, once said that Paris was the perfect place to write, and I agree, not only because of the illustrious company that he kept from F. Scott Fitzgerald and Joyce to Pablo Picasso, but also because of the mentors that he had.
 Ezra Pound and Gertrude Stein helped him to publish his short stories but also challenged his worldview and exposed him to the ideas and the work of the avant-garde in both literature and in art.